RaisanenMarkus/csharp/docs/part4/part4-4.md

 ### EXERCISE 4-02: First Transfer

 * The Account from the previous exercise class is also available in this exercise.
-* Write a program that: creates an account named "Heikki's account" with the balance 1000.0.
+* Write a program that creates an account named "Heikki's account" with the balance 1000.0.
 * And creates an account named "Personal account" with the balance 0.
-* Withdraws 100.0 from Heikki's account.
+* Withdraw 100.0 from Heikki's account.
-* Deposits 100.0 to its own personal account.
+* Deposit 100.0 to Personal account.
-* Prints account information, using ToString, on both first Heikki's then Personal.
+* Print account information, using ToString, on both first Heikki's then Personal.

 ```console
 Heikki's account balance: 900